theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 4) Publish your package as `lambdata-yourusername` (to avoid conflicts)
 5) Start a Python notebook, and install your package with `!pip install --index-url https://test.pypi.org/simple/ lambdata-yourusername`
-6) `import lambdata-yourusername as lambdata` in your notebook, and try it out!
+6) `import lambdata_yourusername as lambdata` in your notebook, and try it out!

 We'll step through in lecture - building and publishing a package requires `twine`, and is generally done with these commands: